How to Clean a Holiday Let, Cottage or Airbnb

 For example:

-• Empty the bins, take out rubish and remove any opened and perishable food.
+- Empty the bins, take out rubbish and remove any opened and perishable food.

 Staging the property

-• Leave the key in key safe and change the key code after each visit as it is likely to be a requirement of your holiday letting insurance.
+- Leave the key in the key safe and change the key code after each visit, as it is likely to be a requirement of your holiday letting insurance.

-• Ensure the lighting, hot water and heating are on to welcome imminent guests (depending on the season).
-Makes a great first impression.
+- Ensure the lighting, hot water, and heating are on to welcome imminent guests (depending on the season).

 Carry out a deep clean at least twice a year

-A deep clean will be required at least twice a year, this maintenance checklist should help.
+In addition to regular maintenance, a deep clean will be required at least twice a year to focus on those areas that there isn’t time to address during a busy changeover.
 Use this opportunity to replace any items that are damaged or show signs of wear and tear.
-However, you can reduce wear and tear if you keep up on little projects throughout the year.
+This spring and winter maintenance checklist should help.

-If you are shutting down your holiday home over winter, here is a checklist of what you will need to do to keep your holiday home in tip top condition.
+If you are shutting down your holiday let over winter, here is a checklist of what you will need to do to keep your holiday home in tip-top condition.

 Useful tips to remove stains